kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 #### Beta

--   At least one DRA driver has integrated the API extensions and successfully validated the node allocatable resource mapping in ResourceSlice.
+-   One DRA driver ([dra-driver-cpu](https://github.com/kubernetes-sigs/dra-driver-cpu), consumed by slurm-bridge) has integrated the API extensions and validated the node allocatable resource mapping in ResourceSlice.
--   Integrate DRA-allocated node allocatable resources into the Kubelet Eviction Manager to ensure accurate eviction decisions during node pressure.
+-   Kubelet eviction and preemption count DRA-allocated node allocatable resources, so pods are ranked by usage over their true request, not their spec request alone.
+-   Init container `perContainer` overhead counts only toward the pod's peak resource calculation, the same way init container spec requests are counted.
+-   Ephemeral storage - validation and the eviction manager integration.
--   Support unified ResourceQuota and LimitRange enforcement for DRA-allocated node allocatable resources.
+-   Unified `ResourceQuota` accounting and enforcement for DRA-allocated node allocatable resources.
--   Support node allocatable resource mappings to ephemeral storage.
+-   Compatibility with DRA-backed extended resources (scheduler-created claims) validated and tested.
+-   Per-node scoring in `NodeResourcesFit` and `NodeResourcesBalancedAllocation`.
+-   Requeue events for capacity: pods rejected on DRA-augmented capacity are requeued on pod deletion and pod scale-down, not only on claim and slice changes.
+-   HPA integration - pod utilization accounts for DRA node allocatable resources.
+-   Cluster Autoscaler integration - binpacking and node utilization account for DRA node allocatable resources, including for pods placed during simulation and pods duplicated into node templates.
+-   `kubectl describe node` integration - per-pod rows and the summary consider both spec and DRA values.
+-   All unit, integration and e2e tests outlined in the Test Plan for the beta scope are implemented and verified.
+-   Feature gate `DRANodeAllocatableResources` graduates to Beta.
+Due to the `v1.PodStatus` field rename in v1.38, it defaults to `false` under the default `MinCompatibilityVersion` (N-1) and `true` when `MinCompatibilityVersion` is `1.38`.

+#### Beta 2
+-   Feature gate `DRANodeAllocatableResources` is enabled by default (targeting v1.39) as the default `MinCompatibilityVersion` advances to `1.38`.
+-   Validation and feedback from DRA driver/s managing CPU and memory.

+#### GA

+-   Validation and feedback from DRA driver/s managing CPU and memory.
+-   The feature has been enabled by default for at least two releases with no critical bug reports.

 ### Upgrade / Downgrade Strategy

 -   **Upgrade:** Enabling the feature gate on an existing cluster is safe.
 The new accounting logic will apply to any newly scheduled pods or pods that are re-scheduled.
-Existing pods with node allocatable resource claims would continue to run, but their claim request will not be reflected in the scheduler's `NodeInfo` cache as these pods lack `pod.status.nodeAllocatableResourceClaimStatuses` field.
-On the node, Kubelet will continue to enforce cgroups based solely on standard Spec limits for existing pods.
+Existing pods with node allocatable resource claims would continue to run, but their claim request will not be reflected in the scheduler's `NodeInfo` cache as these pods lack `pod.status.additionalNodeAllocatableResources` field.
+On the node, Kubelet will continue to enforce cgroups based solely on standard Spec values for existing pods.
 To fully resynchronize control-plane accounting and node cgroup limit inflation, the pods with node allocatable resource claims must be restarted.
+    -   **`pod.status` field rename in Beta**:
+        Pods scheduled with the alpha feature gate enabled in v1.37 must be recreated after upgrading to v1.38:
+        - In v1.38, the alpha `pod.status.nodeAllocatableResourceClaimStatuses` field is tombstoned and replaced by `pod.status.additionalNodeAllocatableResources`.
+        - Running containers retain their existing DRA inflated cgroups during normal operation.
+However, because an upgraded v1.38 Kubelet ignores the tombstoned field, cgroups will revert to spec only values upon container restart, node reboot, or in-place resize.
+        - Recreating these pods allows the v1.38 scheduler to populate `pod.status.additionalNodeAllocatableResources`, and restoring accounting and node cgroup enforcement.

 -   **Downgrade:** Disabling the feature gate requires a kube-scheduler and kubelet restart.
 Upon startup, the scheduler rebuilds the NodeInfo cache without considering DRA node allocatable resources.
 The scheduler's view of resource usage for existing pods will be incomplete (underestimated) as it does not consider claim-based requests, potentially leading to oversubscription of the node if new pods are scheduled.
 On the node, Kubelet will not dynamically trigger cgroup updates during regular sync loops.
 Running containers will continue to operate with their existing DRA-included cgroup limits.
-Kubelet will ignore `pod.status.nodeAllocatableResourceClaimStatuses` and revert cgroup limits to standard Spec only limits upon container restarts.
+Kubelet will ignore `pod.status.additionalNodeAllocatableResources` and revert cgroup limits to standard Spec only limits upon container restarts.